G-Core/product-documentation/documentation/waap/about-waap.md

 Gcore’s WAAP protects your websites, web applications, and APIs from known vulnerabilities and common exploits by applying predefined security policies, built-in rules, and behavioral analysis to incoming requests.

-WAAP is designed to work out of the box, but it’s also highly customizable: you can create and setup your own rules, adjust policies, and customize WAF behavior as needed.
+WAAP is designed to work out of the box, but it’s also highly customizable: you can create and setup your own rules, adjust policies, and customize WAAP behavior as needed.
-You can further analyze the traffic through our built-in reporting system, which helps you better understand how to fine-tune WAAP's protection and adjust rules.
+You can further analyze the traffic through our built-in reporting system, which helps you better understand how to fine-tune WAAP's protection and adjust custom rules.

 WAAP offers you such key features as:

 * Next-gen WAF
 * OWASP Top 10 protection and a set of robust security policies
-* Security insights
+* Security Insights
 * Real-time analytics
 * API discovery and protection
 * L7 DDoS protection and auti-automation